undefined

 Is this big data?
 Not really.

-But if you’ve data about a million people who hit different corners of the world, the hotel they stayed at, the food they ordered, the places they visited, events that took place in different geographies, different online/offline resources they utilized etc., then ideally, it should be considered Big data.
+But if you’ve data about a million people who hit different corners of the world, the hotel they stayed at, the food they ordered, the places they visited, events that took place in different geographies, different online/offline resources they utilized, etc., then ideally, it should be considered Big data.

-In a layman's lingo,
+In layman’s lingo,

 So, you use